EricDales/trusted-runner-spec/README.md

 # trusted-runner-spec
-A specification for a GitHub Actions self-hosted runner
+A specification for a GitHub Actions self-hosted runner that you can trust.
+If you don't care about blabla, you can head directly to the [specification](SPEC.md).
+If you want to understand / challenge the rational, go through the below paragraphs.
+<br/><br/>

 ## Context and motivations
 ### Software factory rational